Love in the Moonlight: Critical and popular response

 The series was met with praise by critics and audiences for its production, performances and music.
 It doubled its premiere ratings on its third episode and remained the undisputed #1 against 3 public broadcasting dramas in the same timeslot.
 In addition, it became KBS's highest-rated Monday/Tuesday drama since 2010.
 It also dominated topicality, content and brand reputation charts in and beyond its run which led the media to call its popularity "Moonlight Syndrome".
+The big data analytics firm Good Data Corporation reported that Park ranked first in overall topicality making him the "Most Buzzworthy Performer" (TV; Drama and Entertainment) for nine consecutive weeks.

+Impact

 Costume designer Lee Jin-hee was also commended for her work on the production's Joseon-era clothes.
 Lead actor Park's hanbok were put on exhibit at Tokyo International Forum during his Japan fan meeting the following year.
 Sales of the novel experienced a 56% increase upon the drama's airing.
 The overseas demand consequently led to its translation in Mandarin and plans on Japanese and Thai translations, among others.
 Both KakaoTalk and LINE released Moonlight digital stickers and three of Raon's outfits were made available for purchase in mobile game "I Love Nicky".
 The eternal bracelets of Yeong and Raon went on sale as official merchandise and the drama's 336-page official photo essay book became a best-seller.
 Moonlight has also been parodied in shows like Saturday Night Live Korea and The Return of Superman, among others.
 In September 2016, KBS Media acquired the rights to adapt Moonlight into a musical production.